apify/super-scraper/README.md

 ## Pricing

-When using SuperScraper, you're charged based on your actual usage of the Apify platform's computing, storage, and networking resources.
+When using SuperScraper API, you're charged based on your actual usage of the Apify platform's computing, storage, and networking resources.

 Cost depends on the target sites, your settings and API parameters, the load of your requests, and random network and target site conditions.

-From our testing, SuperScraper is cheaper than ScrapingBee, ScrapingAnt, and ScraperAPI in many configurations, while in some others, it's more expensive.
+From our testing, SuperScraper API is cheaper than ScrapingBee, ScrapingAnt, and ScraperAPI in many configurations, while in some others, it's more expensive.

 The best way to see your price is to conduct a real-world test.